 Mark received his B.A.
 (Hons.) from McMaster University and his LL.B. from the University of Windsor’s Faculty of Law in 2004, and was called to the Ontario bar in 2005.
 He joined ESB Lawyers LLP in 2013 after having articled and practised at another well respected Hamilton-based firm.

 Mark is a member of the Hamilton Law Association, the Hamilton Lawyers’ Club, the Canadian Association of University Solicitors, the Ontario Expropriation Association and the Canadian Condominium Institute (Golden Horseshoe Chapter).
-He is Secretary-Treasurer of the Hamilton Law Association and Chair of the HLA’s Real Estate Subcommittee.
+He is Vice-President of the Hamilton Law Association and Chair of the HLA’s Real Estate Subcommittee.
 He has published a number of articles and frequently speaks on matters relating to real estate law.

 What uncommon value delivered by a culture of service means to me: